Chemical elements in East Asian languages: Korean

 As Hanja (Sino-Korean characters) are now rarely used in Korea, all of the elements are written in Hangul.

 Since many Korean scientific terms were translated from Japanese sources, the pattern of naming is mostly similar to that of Japanese.
-Namely, the classical elements are loanwords from China, with new elements from European languages.
+Namely, the classical elements are loanwords from Chinese, with new elements from European languages.
 But recently, some elements' names were changed.
 For example: